martinrist/haskell-sandbox/app/programmingHaskell/chapter15/notes.md

 ## 15.3 - Monoid

-- A _monoid_ is a binary associative operation with an identity.
+- A _monoid_ is a set that is closed under a binary associative operation with an identity.

     ```haskell
     -- `mappend` is the binary operation